Philip Giraldi: Claims about the Holocaust

 A letter co-written by Giraldi was published by his alumni magazine in 1999.
 Near the end of the letter, Giraldi and his co-author wrote: "Perhaps what is truly unique about the Holocaust is the ability of its exploiters to preemptively silence their critics.
 Surely within the University of Chicago community there must be many who recognize that the Holocaust industry has gone too far, that the Holocaust is far from being the central event of the century, and that its message of an exclusivity in suffering—serving to promote a Zionist agenda—is dubious at best."

-Giraldi has been criticized for Holocaust denial, as well as antisemitism.
-Some of his antisemitic and Holocaust-denying articles for the Unz Review were copied by Iranian fake news sites.
+Giraldi has been accused of Holocaust denial, as well as antisemitism.
+The Daily Beast reported that some of his antisemitic and Holocaust-denying articles for the Unz Review were copied by Iranian fake news sites.

 Covid-19

 In a March 2020 article for The Unz Review, Giraldi claimed Israel had created the Coronavirus as a "biological weapon" to use against Iran.
 He said in the same month in an article for the Strategic Culture Foundation (described by the American Jewish Committee (AJC) as an "extreme-right propaganda website with a Russian domain") that "If one even considers it possible that the United States had a hand in creating the coronavirus at what remains of its once extensive biological weapons research center in Ft Detrick Maryland, it is very likely that Israel was a partner in the project".
 He continued: "It is difficult to explain why coronavirus has hit one country in particular other than China very severely.
 That country is Iran, the often-cited enemy of both the U.S. and Israel".
 This article was shared by Iran's PressTV and by Thai media outlets.